wp-plugins/botsmasher/readme.txt

 = 1.1.1 =

 * Bug fix: Use reply-to header instead of from header in support messages & contact form messages.
+* Strip HTML from value of email address to send to.

 = 1.1.0 =